rmuchall/meta-validator/README.md

 ## What is meta-validator?
 meta-validator is a light-weight ([3k gzipped](https://bundlephobia.com/package/meta-validator@0.0.55)), tree-shakable, zero dependency validation library that uses [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to define validation rules on your classes.
 It is isomorphic and can be used in NodeJs or in a browser.

+## Usage
+Define validation rules using the available decorators.
+Multiple decorators can be used on each property.<br/>
 ```
 export class Widget {
     @IsNotEmpty()